shilpakan/SentenceSimplify/README.md

-This project is mainly about simplifying sentecnes using deep neural network.
+This project is mainly about simplifying sentences using deep neural network.